I Dream of Africa. Travel in Kenya is exactly what one hopes for when going on safari in Africa.

 Visit Kenya's Amboseli National Park – to see the magnificent population of elephants and witness the extraordinary view of Mount Kilimanjaro.

 - Meet the Maasai People of Selenkay – a camp where travelers can learn about the Maasai culture while giving back to the community

-- Lake Nakuru – meaning “dust” or “dusty place” in the Maasai language, Lake Nakuru National Pack is famous for wildlife including the thousands of flamingos nesting along the shores.
+- Lake Nakuru – meaning “dust” or “dusty place” in the Maasai language, Lake Nakuru National Park is famous for wildlife including the thousands of flamingos nesting along the shores.

 - Born Free Lives on in Kenya – In the 60s a movie was released named Born Free based on the lives of Joy and George Adamson.
-The couple raised an orphaned lion cub name Elsa, rehabilitated her and released her back in the wild.
-The song and score won an academy award!
 The Elsamere Home in Kenya still lives on and focuses specifically on conservation.

 Places to Stay

 Whenever we travel to we make sure to start with these companies.

 We have tried a lot of different ones over the years and all of these have consistently proven to be the best when it comes to offering great prices.